Firm Practice Enhancement Program (Sustainability)

 During the consultation thus far, there are a number of diverse perspectives and thoughts shared throughout our various methods of engagement.

-• Flexibility and Scalability - The program should be flexible and scalable to allow for firms of different sizes, sectors, or priorities to meaningfully participate.
-As part of the program, participating firms would be able to pick and choose the area(s) of focus they want to prioritize.
-The program should also meet the firms where they are within their sustainability journey as some have already policies or initiatives in place, while others have not started yet.
+- Flexibility and Scalability - The program should be flexible and scalable to allow for firms of different sizes, sectors, sustainability maturity or priorities to meaningfully participate.
+As part of the program, participating firms would be able to assess their strengths, gaps and needs relating to sustainability, then plan and implement action accordingly.

 What's Next

-• Soft launch of the program in Fall 2026
+- Soft launch of the program in January 2027

 Timeline